 - a.
-Learning in the forms of lectures, review sessions, and tutorials consist of - 1) 50 minutes face to face meeting. - 2) 60 minutes of structured assignments, and - 3) 60 minutes of independent learning - b.
-Learning in the forms of practicum, studio practices, workshop practices, and field practices is given 170 (one hundred and seventy) minutes, including the preparation of reports and review sessions - c.
+Learning in the forms of lectures, review sessions, and tutorials consist of - 1) 50 minutes of lectures, - 2) 60 minutes of structured assignments, and - 3) 60 minutes of independent learning. - b.
+Learning in the forms of seminars or similar classes consist of - 1) 100 minutes of lectures, and - 2) 70 minutes of independent learning. - c.
+Learning in the forms of practicum, studio practices, workshop practices, and field practices is given 170 (one hundred and seventy) minutes, including the preparation of reports and review sessions - d.
 Learning in the forms of research or community service are given 170 (one hundred and seventy) minutes including the preparation of proposals and reports.

-- (1) Students can take in-between semester courses with the following conditions. - a.
+(1) Students can take in-between semester courses with the following conditions.

+- a.
 Retaking courses that have been taken and/or taking courses that have never been taken - b.
 The maximum credits that can be taken by students are 7 (seven) credits - c.
 Paying for semester fees in accordance with the credits taken. - d.
-Students are not taking college leave. - (2) Requirements to take in-between semester courses are as follows: - a.
+The students are not taking college leave. - (2) Requirements to take in-between semester courses are as follows:

+- a.
 The courses that can be taken are theoretical courses offered by study programs. - b.
-The number of participants is at least 20 (twenty) students per class except with the permission of the relevant Faculty / Postgraduate Program. - c.
-The 16 face-to-face lectures do not include the final semester exam. - d.
-Students must attend the lecture at least 75% (seventy-five percent) of the total meetings - e.
-Students are required to fill out the lecture evaluation of each course they take on the https://emonev.lppmp.uny page.
-AC ID/ - f.
+The number of participants is at least 20 (twenty) students per class except with the permission of the relevant Faculty/Postgraduate Program. - c.
+The 16 lectures do not include the final semester exam. - d.
+Students must be present in the lectures at least 75% (seventy-five percent) of the total meetings. - e.
+Students are required to fill out the lecture evaluation of each course they take on the https: //emonev.lppmp.uny page.ac.id/ - f.
 Students who do not meet the attendance of 75% (seventy-five percent) are not entitled to take the final semester examination and are given E grade. - g.
 Lecturers who have not held the required meetings should hold make-up classes and/or replace the meetings with equivalent activities. - h.
-Activities to replace lecture hours are included in online lecture attendance.

-(3) The in-between semester in the Graduate School is regulated separately in the Rector's Regulation.
+Activities to replace lecture hours are included in online lecture attendance. - (3) The in-between semester in the Graduate School is regulated separately in the Rector's Regulation.